trustedanalytics/atk/doc/source/ad_scoring_engine.rst

 Scoring Client
 --------------

-Below is a sample python script to send requests to the scoring engine:
+Below is a sample Python script to send requests to the scoring engine:

 .. code::